 The quality feature: What does powdery mildew on the zucchini mean?

 • The effect on the product: It does not spread to the fruit.
-As long as the zucchini itself is firm, has glossy skin, and passes the bitterness taste test described above, it is perfectly fine from a culinary point of view.
+As long as the courgette itself is firm, has glossy skin, and passes the bitterness taste test described above, it is completely flawless from a culinary point of view.

-• Culinary tip: Don’t let growers at the market put you off.
-A zucchini from a plant with a mild powdery mildew infection often tastes more aromatic, as the plant produces fewer fruits under stress, but with more intense flavor.
+• Culinary Tipp: Don’t let growers at the market unsettle you.
+A courgette from a plant with a light powdery mildew infection often tastes more aromatic, as the plant produces fewer but more flavour-intensive fruits under stress.

 Discover more cooking tips & moments